dotnetdeveloperaz/MetalPriceConsole/README.md

 ## About

-Simple console application utility that calls a third party web api to retrieve Gold or Silver prices and stores the data in a database.
+Simple console application utility that calls a third party web api to retrieve Gold, Silver, Palladium, or Platinum prices and can also store the data in a database or can be stored in a json file using the --cache switch.

 This application uses the following open source libraries.